adelbertc/cinema/README.md

 Collections, but I am working on an alternative involving "actual" Actors so that you can restrict how many threads to use.
 A Director begins work when it receives an `StartProduction` message.
-Once a Director is done with it's slice of the graph, it sends the results back to the Producer via an `ProductionResult` message.
+As a director gets results for it's slice of the graph, it sends results to the Producer via a `ProductionResult` message (or `ProbProductionResult` if the implementation is non-deterministic).

 ###Grip
 The Grips are deployed on the remote machines